twhl-community/halflife-unified-sdk/docs/scripts/map-cfg-generator.md

 > This tool is included in the `scripts` directory in the [assets repository](https://github.com/SamVanheer/halflife-unified-sdk-assets)

 The MapCfgGenerator script is used to generate map configuration files for official Half-Life, Opposing Force and Blue Shift maps.

-## Purpose

-When executed this script generates a set of JSON files in the specified directory.
 These files all have the same contents for a particular game.

 ## Usage